martinbetancur27/news_scraper_and_archiver/README.md

-# Vendor news scraper and archiver on yahoo news: Bloomberg, Reuters, Fortune and many more
+# Vendor news scraper and archiver on yahoo news: Bloomberg, Reuters and many more.
+Skills: XPATH, Python, Selenium, Requests, Logic and POO

 You have a list where you can select the Yahoo provider; the program will select the news, scrape it and save it locally.